 How’s the Cupertino real estate market?

-Cupertino’s active inventory is extremely low, but January saw a high number of sales with buyers competing furiously for the best homes.
-The sale to list price ratio skyrocketed and homes took approximately two weeks to sell on average.
-It’s a limited but hot market in Cupertino!
+Cupertino’s active inventory is growing low, but March saw a high number of sales with buyers competing furiously for the best homes.
+The sale to list price ratio kept rising and homes took only one week to sell on average – it’s a raging hot market in Cupertino!
 Here are some of the points on the single family market that we will see in the following article:

-- Last month Cupertino homes regularly sold well above list price at an average ratio of 109.3% of list.
+- Last month Cupertino homes regularly sold well above list price at an average ratio of 110.5% of asking.

 Cupertino – view from Ridge Vineyards